inkdropapp/docs/src/app/start-guide/issue-driven-note-taking/page.md

 ![GitHub Issues closed issues](/images/issue-driven-note-taking_github-closed-issues.png)

 Similarly, Inkdrop can have several statuses for your notes, including 'Active', 'On Hold', 'Completed', and 'Dropped'.
-And the notes with 'Completed' and 'Dropped' statuses are hidden in the note list by default when you view them via a notebook so you can focus on the active tasks.
+And the notes with 'Completed' and 'Dropped' statuses are hidden in the note list by default when you view them via a notebook so you can focus on the active issues.
 You can view them by clicking the **Completed** and **Dropped** tabs on the sidebar.

 ![Note status](/images/issue-driven-note-taking_note_status.png)